By the Federal Writers Project, 1939

 Meanwhile, on March 3, 1805, the District of Louisiana was erected into the Territory of Louisiana, independent of the Territory of Indiana and with its own powers of legislation.

-Twelve years elapsed before another expedition was attempted, and during that time a series of events occurred that influenced the future of Kansas.
+Twelve years elapsed before another expedition was attempted, and during that time, a series of events occurred that influenced the future of Kansas.
 In 1807.
-Manuel Lisa, a Spanish fur trader, established a number of trading stations about the headwaters of the Missouri River.
-The Missouri Fur Company was organized the following year by Lisa, together with Auguste and Pierre Chouteau, and a chain of trading posts were established throughout the western country.
-This company was dissolved in 1812 and was succeeded by the American Fur Company of the Chouteaus, who were beginning to concentrate their activities in Kansas.
+Manuel Lisa, a Spanish fur trader, established several trading stations about the headwaters of the Missouri River.
+The Missouri Fur Company was organized the following year by Lisa, along with Auguste and Pierre Chouteau, and a chain of trading posts was established throughout the western country.
+This company was dissolved in 1812 and was succeeded by the American Fur Company of the Chouteau’s, who began to concentrate their activities in Kansas.

 On June 4, 1812, the Territory of Missouri, with its western boundary approximating that of the present State of Missouri, was created from the Territory of Louisiana, leaving the remainder without law or official identification for a quarter of a century.

 A period of still deeper significance for the future of Kansas followed.
 In 1818 the Missouri Territory asked admission to the Union as a slave State; simultaneously, Alabama, also a slave State, asked admission.
-Alabama was admitted in 1819, balancing the power of the opposing factions, in free and in slave States.
-The debates over Missouri resulted in the Missouri Compromise, passed February 17, 1820, providing that Missouri should be admitted as a slave State, but that all future States west of the Mississippi and north of 36 and 30 parallel should be free.
-On August 10, 1821, Missouri was admitted under the terms of the compromise and the question of slavery shifted to the territory west of the Mississippi River, where it was to flare anew in Kansas.
-Two years later the boundary between Missouri and Kansas was definitely fixed.
+Alabama was admitted in 1819, balancing the power of the opposing factions in free and in slave States.
+The debates over Missouri resulted in the Missouri Compromise, passed February 17, 1820, providing that Missouri should be admitted as a slave State but that all future States west of the Mississippi and north of 36 and 30 parallel should be free.
+On August 10, 1821, Missouri was admitted under the terms of the compromise.
+The question of slavery shifted to the territory west of the Mississippi River, where it was to flare anew in Kansas.
+Two years later, the boundary between Missouri and Kansas was definitely fixed.

 Thomas Hart Benton, Senator from Missouri, began in Congress his championship of western development in 1824, only to meet with opposition such as the following from Daniel Webster: “What do we want with this vast and worthless area, of this region of savages and wild beasts, of deserts, of shifting sands and whirlwinds, of dust, of cactus and prairie dogs; to what use could we ever hope to put these great deserts, or those endless mountain ranges, impenetrable and covered to their very base with eternal snow?
 What can we ever hope to do with the western coast, a coast of 3,000 miles, rockbound, cheerless, uninviting, and not a harbor in it?
 Mr. President, I will never vote one cent from the public treasury to place the Pacific Coast one inch nearer Boston than it is now.”

-The Reverend Isaac McCoy, a missionary to the Indians east of the Mississippi River, journeyed to Washington to propose the removal of his charges to western reservations beyond the influence of white settlements.
-His proposal was favorably received and, in the main, Kansas was selected to provide the reservations, for it was still thought of as a desert country and of no value.
+The Reverend Isaac McCoy, a missionary to the Indians east of the Mississippi River, journeyed to Washington to propose removing his charges to western reservations beyond the influence of white settlements.
+His proposal was favorably received, and, in the main, Kansas was selected to provide the reservations, for it was still thought of as a desert country and of no value.